On the error term in the explicit formula of Riemann-von Mangoldt II: Introduction

 \subsection{Outline of paper}

 In Section \ref{sectRam} we make explicit a weighted averaged version of the truncated Perron formula.
 From this, we deduce a corollary in Section \ref{sectCor} for a ``modified'' version of the truncated Perron formula for general arithmetic functions.
-This corollary is then used in conjunction with \cite[Thm.~4.1]{CH_DJ_Perron1} to reach Theorem~\ref{mainthm} in Section \ref{sectMain}.
+This corollary is then used in conjunction with \cite[Thm.~4.1]{CH_DJ_Perron1} to obtain Theorems~\ref{mainthm} and \ref{mainthm-intervals} in Section \ref{sectMain}.
+Finally, the proof of Theorem~\ref{powerthm} is given in Section \ref{sectPowers} and other supplementary results are given in the appendices \ref{appzf} and \ref{appk}.